- Nelson Tang

 Quick reference that shows options to add plotly charts to a markdown document.
+This assumes that your markdown interpreter can handle raw html (like Jekyll or Hugo).

 Add raw html output to markdown